 The built-in mulcher makes short work of cuttings, which is an ideal way to keep the soil in your flower beds healthy and rich.
-And the side-discharge option kicks cuttings to the kerb so a full collection bag won’t slow you down.
+And the side-discharge option kicks cuttings to the curb so a full collection bag won’t slow you down.
 I also found this a great way to collect up extra grass for the compost heap, or for minimizing the chance of blockages when the grass is moist.

 It may not be your best choice for a vast yard, with a 20-inch cutting swath and 196cc gas-powered engine that can’t compete with beefier models.
 But for smaller lawns, I’ve found it to be ideal for getting into those nooks and crannies.
-The swivel wheel and small profile makes it simple to track borders and avoid ornaments.
+The swivel wheel and small profile make it simple to track borders and avoid ornaments.

-Overall, the combination of rear wheel drive at a budget price, a powerful engine, and a high default speed make this model the best small self-propelled lawn mower for hills.
+Overall, the combination of rear wheel drive at a budget price, a powerful engine and a high default speed make this model the best small self-propelled lawn mower for hills.